-Here we display the DAXA source type taxonomy, the short form codes on the left are what should be passed to the filter\on\target\type method - the user may pass either a single target type, or a list of them:
+Here we display the DAXA source type taxonomy, the short form codes on the left are what should be passed to the filter_on_target_type method - the user may pass either a single target type, or a list of them:

-'''

-[39]: xm.show_allowed_target_types()
+[39]: xm.show_allowed

-'''

 Target Type Description

 AGN Active Galaxies and Quasars

-- BLZ Blazars
+BLZ Blazars

 CV Cataclysmic Variables

 CAL Calibration Observation (possibly of objects)

-EGS Extragalactic Surveys
+Extragalactic Surveys

-GCL Galaxy Clusters
+Galaxy Clusters

-GS Galactic Survey (continues on payt page)
+Galactic Survey

-(continues on next page)
+(

 ASK All Sky Survey

 MAG Magnetars and Rotation-Powered Pulsars

 NGS Normal and Starburst Galaxies

 NS Neutron stars and Black Holes

 STR Non-degenerate and White Dwarf Stars

 OAGN Obscured Active Galaxies and Quasars

 SNE Non-ToO Supernovae

 SNR Supernova Remnants and Galactic diffuse

 SOL Solar System Observations

 ULX Ultra-luminous X-ray Sources

-XRB X-ray Binaries -
+XRB X-ray Binaries

-Т00 Targets of Opportunity -
+Т00 Targets of Opportunity

-EGE Extended galactic or extragalactic -
+EGE Extended galactic or extragalactic

-MISC Catch-all for other sources -
+MISC Catch-all for other sources

-[40]: help(xm.filter\on\target\type)
+[40]: help(xm.filter_on_target_type)

-'''

 Help on method filter_on_target_type in module daxa.mission.base:

-filter_on_target_type(target_type: Union[str, List[str]]) method of daxa.mission.xmm.

-→XMMPointed instance

-This method allows the filtering of observations based on what type of object their.

-\rightarrow target source was.
-It
+This method allows the filtering of observations based on what type of object their target source was.
+It missions that don't support this filtering.

-is only supported for missions that have that data available, and will raise an

-\rightarrow exception for those

-missions that don't support this filtering.

-WARNING: You should not trust these target types without question, they are the

-\rightarrow result of crude mappings, and

-some may be incorrect.
-They also don't take into account sources that might.

-\rightarrow serendipitously appear in

 a particular observation.

-:param str/List[str] target_type: The types of target source you would like to find

-\rightarrow observations of.
-For

-allowed types, please use the 'show_allowed_target_types' method.
-Can either be

-\rightarrowa single type, or
+:param str/List[str] target_type: The types of target source you would like to find $$ observations of.
+For allowed types, please use the 'show_allowed_target_types' method.
+Can either be \rightarrow a single type, or a list of types.

-'''

-a list of types.